This troubled ancestor is an enigma to me, even though she looks calm and sedate in the only picture I’ve seen of her.

-Dan Wilson had an attack of apoplexy, then three months later a “stroke of paralysis,” when son Clabe was about 19, and the youngest sister just a baby.
+Dan Wilson had an attack of apoplexy, then three months later a “stroke of paralysis,” when son Clabe was about 19, and his youngest sister just a baby.

 The two older sisters were married that year–Rectha to Frederick Jordan and Alice to Edwin McLuen.
 Dan, probably an alcoholic, died two years later at Clarinda State Hospital, age 41.
 Georgia must have slipped into a depression because Clabe took care of the two little sisters, diapering the youngest.
 Georgia moved into the town of Panora, where her house still stands.

 Georgia Wilson’s house, at 105 W. Lane, Panora.
 The one on the left was taken several years ago.
 The one on the right is from Google.

 By the time Georgia Wilson died, also at Clarinda State Hospital, her younger daughters were 10 and 14.
 Clabe was married and had two sons of his own.